Platelet Disorders

 Can platelet disorders be prevented?

 Currently, there is no way to prevent a platelet disorder that is caused by your genes.
-If you plan to have children and know your child is at risk of having a platelet disorder, you can talk to a genetic counselor.
-A genetic counselor can answer questions about the risk and explain what choices are available.
+If you plan to become pregnant and know that your child is at risk of having a platelet disorder, you can talk to a genetic counselor.
+They can answer questions about the risk and explain what choices are available to you.

 Many platelet disorders are caused by other medical conditions or medicines.
 These cannot be prevented or avoided completely.